DevMaelFranceschetti/PAnd_Swimmer/README.md

 ## TD3 modification

-We propose a modification of the initial settings of TD3 to achieve good performance on Swimmer: use discount = 1 and use start_steps = 20000, removing the update from TD3 before start_steps iterations.
+We are proposing a modification of the initial settings of TD3 to achieve good performance on Swimmer: use discount = 1 (or very close to 1) and use start_steps = 20000, removing the update from TD3 before start_steps iterations.
 See the paper for more details and explanations.